pigmonkey/backcountrynavigation/chapters/03-compass_and_position_plotting.md

 ![Taking a Bearing with a Brunton Combi](figures/49.jpg)

 Like the British prismatics, accurate bearings can be taken with a Brunton Omni even in darkness, provided that a landmark is visible and identifiable and you give the compass a good "flashlight shot" before taking your bearing.

+[^2]: *Editor's Note*: In a later class the author also suggested the acronym *LARS*, which the editor finds much easier to remember. *LARS* stands for *Left Add, Right Subtract*.
+Draw a declination diagram, or picture it in your head.
+Anytime you are moving to the left (ie, converting from magnetic north to true or grid north in the western United States) you add.
+Anytime you are moving to the right (ie, converting from true or grid north to magnetic north in the western United States) you subtract.